NFL on CBS: 2013–2015

-CBS debuted a new graphics package starting with the network's coverage of Super Bowl XLVII; the package was used for all CBS game telecasts beginning with the 2013 season.
-Originally optimized for a 4:3 display, the elements are now optimized for the 16:9 format as a result of the network's incorporation of the AFD #10 broadcast tag.
+CBS debuted a new graphics package starting with CBS's coverage of Super Bowl XLVII; the package was used for all CBS game telecasts beginning with the 2013 season.
+Originally optimized for a 4:3 display, the elements are now optimized for the 16:9 format as a result of CBS's incorporation of the AFD #10 broadcast tag.

 The lower third graphics adopt the column layout for player info graphics used by several other sports broadcasters.
 The portion containing the player's name is stacked on the left, with the team's primary color in the background of the name panel.
 Other statistics are shown on a gray background on panels to the right.
 The score banner is gray with team abbreviations listed over their primary color and next to their logo.
 For Sunday game broadcasts, the NFL on CBS logo is placed on the left; the "NFL" portion disappears and is replaced by the down and distance, "Flag", or "Official Review".
 Also for the Sunday broadcasts, challenges and statistics drop down from the bar.
 The only scoring play which used an animation is a touchdown, which involves the team logo and the word "Touchdown" appearing in place of the banner.
 Timeout indicators are located above the team abbreviations for Sunday broadcasts, and a possession indicator is located to the right of the abbreviation.

-Since the network began airing the evening games in 2014, Thursday Night Football games use a package with the usual CBS curved-edged graphics, however incorporating a generic "TNF" logo in lower thirds instead of the CBS logo because Thursday broadcasts also air on the NFL Network.
+Since CBS began airing the evening games in 2014, Thursday Night Football games use a package with the usual CBS curved-edged graphics, however incorporating a generic "TNF" logo in lower thirds instead of the CBS logo because Thursday broadcasts also air on the NFL Network.
 A "TNF" text logo is also used in the border of full screen graphics where the "NFL on CBS" text is usually seen.
 The score bar is located on the bottom of the screen instead of the top, with the "NFL on CBS" text replaced by a "CBS TNF" mark, and the "TNF" portion disappearing to show down and distance.
 The usual play clock location is instead home to an NFL Network logo, with the play clock moved next to the game clock for Thursdays only.
 Any information that drops down from the bar on Sundays instead pops up from the bar on the Thursday broadcasts, with timeout indicators flipped to the bottom.

-For the London NFL International Series game between the Buffalo Bills and Jacksonville Jaguars live-streamed on Yahoo in 2015, all silver "CBS" marks in the graphics package were replaced by purple "Yahoo" logos.
+For the London NFL International Series game between the Buffalo Bills and Jacksonville Jaguars live-streamed on Yahoo in 2015, all silver "CBS" marks in the graphics package were replaced by purple "Yahoo" logos and the NFL logo.
 The game used the top-screen version of the scoring banner.
-The UK broadcast on Sky Sports featured no Yahoo or CBS logos, while the BBC Two broadcast was a clean feed using the regular BBC Sport graphics package used for Rugby coverage.
+The UK broadcast on Sky Sports featured no Yahoo or CBS logos, leaving only the NFL logo, while the BBC Two broadcast was a clean feed using the regular BBC Sport graphics package used for Rugby coverage.